Cquinn21/.github.io-reading-notes/whatsgit.md

  ```git add LICENSE```
  ```git commit -m "Message goes here"``` (you will press enter after each command).

- * There are tracked and untracked files. *Tracked* will be modified, unmodified or staged in the most recent snapshot. *Untracked* changes ere not inthe last snapshot or in the staging area.
+ * There are tracked and untracked files. *Tracked* will be modified, unmodified or staged in the most recent snapshot. *Untracked* changes ere not in the last snapshot or in the staging area.

 ### Remote Repositories
 Remote repositories are online allowing for teams to work together on a single project giving them the ability to push and pull data.